LUS Projects

 • Project cost – $5,500,000

-• Start date – begin construction Winter 2023/2024, anticipate completion in 8 months
+• Start date – under construction, anticipate completion in September 2025

-• Progress – pending award of contract
+• Progress – Construction pending

 Northeast Transmission Line